There You Are (Martina McBride song)

 "There You Are" is a song written by Ed Hill, Mark D. Sanders and Bob DiPiero, and recorded by American country music artist Martina McBride.
 It was released in May 2000 as the third single from her album Emotion.
 The song was McBride's twelfth Top 10 hit on the U.S. Billboard Hot Country Singles & Tracks, and was her first Top 20 hit on the U.S. Adult Contemporary charts.

 In 2001, it was included as a track on McBride's Greatest Hits album.

-Chart performance
+Charts

 "There You Are" re-entered the chart as a single at number 67 on the U.S. Billboard Hot Country Singles & Tracks for the week of May 20, 2000.